-Is my credit score checked before receiving a Payday Advance?
+Is my credit score checked before receiving an in-store Payday Advance?

-No, our approval process does not consider or impact a customer’s FICO score, but we may evaluate your credit eligibility by using a custom scoring model developed by Experian.
-To learn more, visit or contact one of our locations.
+No, our approval process does not consider or impact a customer’s FICO score, but we may evaluate your credit eligibility by using a custom scoring model.
+To learn more, visit or contact one of our stores.